 As with all of my articles, I want you to know of any potential biases that may have affected this review.
-First, you – the reader – are my customer.
+First, you – the reader – is my customer.
 If I am ever on the fence about a recommendation, I err on the side of caution.
 I want to provide you with the best information possible to make good buying decisions.

 Second, at the time of this review, Streamlight is not a sponsor or advertiser of this or any website I own.
 Nor am I in any discussions with them to be one.